 1. Engage parents/guardians positively in their children's education by helping them develop skills to use at home that support their children's academic efforts at school and their children's development as responsible members of society.

+- a.
+Provide or make referrals to literacy training and/or parent education programs designed to improve the skills of parents/guardians and enhance their ability to support their children's education. - b.
+Provide information, in parent handbooks and through other appropriate means, regarding academic expectations and resources to assist with the subject matter. - c.
+Provide parents/guardians with information about students' class assignments and homework assignments. - 2.
+Inform parents/guardians that they can directly affect the success of their children's learning, by providing them with techniques and strategies that they may use to improve their children's academic success and to assist their children in learning at home.
 (Education Code 11502, 11504)

+- a.
+Provide parents/quardians with information regarding ways to create an effective study environment at home and to encourage good study habits. - b.
+Encourage parents/quardians to monitor their children's school attendance, homework completion, and television viewing. - c.
+Encourage parents/guardians to volunteer in their child's classroom and to participate in school advisory committees. - 3.
+Build consistent and effective communication between the home and school so that parents/ guardians may know when and how to assist their children in support of classroom learning activities.

 a.
-Provide or make referrals to literacy training and/or parent education programs designed to improve the skills of parents/guardians and enhance their ability to support their children's education.

-b.
-Provide information, in parent handbooks and through other appropriate means, regarding academic expectations and resources to assist with the subject matter.

-c.
-Provide parents/guardians with information about students' class assignments and homework assignments.

-2. Inform parents/guardians that they can directly affect the success of their children's learning, by providing them with techniques and strategies that they may use to improve their children's academic success and to assist their children in learning at home.
+Ensure that teachers provide frequent reports to parents/quardians on their children's progress and hold parent-teacher conferences at least once per year with parents/quardians of elementary school students.

+- b.
+Provide opportunities for parents/quardians to observe classroom activities and to volunteer in their child's classroom. - c.
+Provide information about parent involvement opportunities through District, school, and/or class newsletters, the District's website, and other written or electronic communications. - d.
+To the extent practicable, provide notices and information to parents/guardians in a format and language they can understand. - e.
+Develop mechanisms to encourage parent/quardian input on District and school issues. - f.
+Identify barriers to parent/quardian participation in school activities, including parents/quardians who are economically disadvantaged, are disabled, have limited English proficiency, have limited literacy, or are of any racial or ethnic minority background. - g.
+Encourage greater parent/guardian participation by adjusting meeting schedules to accommodate parent/guardian needs and, to the extent practicable, by providing translation or interpreter services, transportation, and/or child care. - 4.
+Train teachers and administrators to communicate effectively with parents/quardians.
 (Education Code 11502, 11504)

-District Parent Involvement Policy and AB 1661 (Cont.)

-a.
-Provide parents/guardians with information regarding ways to create an effective study environment at home and to encourage good study habits.

-b.
-Encourage parents/guardians to monitor their children's school attendance, homework completion, and television viewing.

-c.
-Encourage parents/guardians to volunteer in their child's classroom and to participate in school advisory committees.

-3. Build consistent and effective communication between the home and school so that parents/guardians may know when and how to assist their children in support of classroom learning activities.
-(Education Code 11502, 11504)

-a.
-Ensure that teachers provide frequent reports to parents/guardians on their children's progress and hold parent-teacher conferences at least once per year with parents/guardians of elementary school students.

-b.
-Provide opportunities for parents/guardians to observe classroom activities and to volunteer in their child's classroom.

-c.
-Provide information about parent involvement opportunities through District, school, and/or class newsletters, the District's website, and other written or electronic communications.

-d.
-To the extent practicable, provide notices and information to parents/guardians in a format and language they can understand.

-e.
-Develop mechanisms to encourage parent/guardian input on District and school issues.

-f.
-Identify barriers to parent/guardian participation in school activities, including parents/guardians who are economically disadvantaged, are disabled, have limited English proficiency, have limited literacy, or are of any racial or ethnic minority background.

-g.
-Encourage greater parent/guardian participation by adjusting meeting schedules to accommodate parent/guardian needs and, to the extent practicable, by providing translation or interpreter services, transportation, and/or child care.

-4. Train teachers and administrators to communicate effectively with parents/guardians.
-(Education Code 11502, 11504) The Superintendent or designee may:

-a.
-Provide staff development to assist staff in strengthening two-way communications with parents/guardians, including parents/guardians who have limited English proficiency or limited literacy.

-b.
-Invite input from parents/guardians regarding the content of staff development activities pertaining to home-school communications.

-5. Integrate parent involvement programs into school plans for academic accountability.
+- a.
+Provide staff development to assist staff in strengthening two-way communications with parents/ guardians, including parents/quardians who have limited English proficiency or limited literacy. - b.
+Invite input from parents/quardians regarding the content of staff development activities pertaining to home-school communications. - 5.
+Integrate parent involvement programs into school plans for academic accountability.

-a.
-Include parent involvement strategies in school reform or school improvement initiatives.
+- a.
+Include parent involvement strategies in school reform or school improvement initiatives. - b.

-b.
 Involve parents/guardians in school planning processes.

-To request a copy of the District's Parent Involvement Policy, please contact the Categorical Department at (909)357-5000 ext.
-29172.
+To request a copy of the District's Parent Involvement Policy, please contact the Categorical Department at (909) 879-6004 ext.
+2416.

-Dress Code EDC 35183
+Dress Code EC 35183